Hepatitis B vaccine recombinant, adjuvanted (By injection)

 Prevents hepatitis B infection.

-When This Medicine Should Not Be Used:This medicine is not right for everyone.
+When This Medicine Should Not Be Used:This vaccine is not right for everyone.
 You should not receive it if you had an allergic reaction to hepatitis B vaccine or to yeast.

 How to Use This Medicine: